sachinkr91/api-rest-meetings/libs/php/SwaggerClient-php/docs/Api/ApplicationApi.md

 $api_instance = new Swagger\Client\Api\ApplicationApi();
 $user_id = 56; // int | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
-$client_id = 56; // int | The ID of the client application of interest.
+$client_id = "client_id_example"; // string | The ID of the client application of interest.
 This value was given as a response during client application creation.

 try {
     $result = $api_instance->regenerateClientApplicationSecret($user_id, $client_id);